 When considering multifocal IOLs, the first thing to consider is how you want to see.
 Do you drive long distances for work?
 Spend most of your day on a computer or read a lot?
 Are you constantly in dim light?
 Occasionally, multifocal IOL wearers experience mild glaring or halos around their eyes.
 These small compromises in vision should be taken into consideration, but for most patients, these are only minor symptoms to otherwise clear and focused vision.

 If you have pre-existing conditions or health issues like astigmatism or glaucoma, it is not recommended that you undergo corrective eye surgery.
-When considering if multifocal IOLs are right for you, talk with Dr. Caruso and Dr. Solar, who will be able to assess your eye health, health history, and any current or future precautions.
+When considering if multifocal IOLs are right for you, talk with Dr. Sanchez and Dr. Bianchi, who will be able to assess your eye health, health history, and any current or future precautions.